sujansap/BuutReservation/README.md

 --urls "https://localhost:5100;http://localhost:5200"
 ```

-So the result run command would be something along the lines of:
+So the resulting `run` command would be something along the lines of:

 ```bash
 dotnet run --project Rise.Server --environment Production --urls "https://0.0.0.0:5100"